pingcap/docs/tidb-cloud/vector-search-integrate-with-peewee.md

 ---
-title: Integrate TiDB Vector Search with Peewee
+title: Integrate TiDB Vector Search with peewee
-summary: Learn how to integrate TiDB Vector Search with Peewee to store embeddings and perform semantic search.
+summary: Learn how to integrate TiDB Vector Search with peewee to store embeddings and perform semantic searches.
 ---

-# Integrate TiDB Vector Search with Peewee
+# Integrate TiDB Vector Search with peewee

-This tutorial will walk you through how to use Peewee to interact with the TiDB vector storage and vector search, store embeddings, and perform vector search queries.
+This tutorial walks you through how to use [peewee](https://docs.peewee-orm.com/) to interact with the [TiDB Vector Search](/tidb-cloud/vector-search-overview.md), store embeddings, and perform vector search queries.

 > **Note**
 >